Advertiser Disclosure

 Prayer

-MCO has an interfaith chapel in the main terminal located airside just after the west security checkpoint.
+MCO has an interfaith chapel airside in the main terminal just after the western security checkpoint.
 Any passenger with a valid boarding card can pass through the checkpoint to access the chapel.
-There is also a serenity room located in Terminal 3, near the entrance to gates C230 to C238.
+There is also a serenity room in Terminal 3, near the entrance to gates C230 to C238.

 Money

-ATMs can be found in the A and B sides of the main terminal, Terminal C, and all airside concourses.
-Currency exchange services are located in the A and B sides of the main terminal and in Terminal C.
+ATMs are on the A and B sides of the main terminal, Terminal C, and all airside concourses.
+Currency exchange services are on the west side of Terminal A check-in.

 Luggage

-Same-day or multiple-day luggage storage can be found in the main terminal on level 1 of the B-side.
+Same-day or multiple-day luggage storage can be found on the west side of Terminal B, level 1.
 The facility can be contacted on 888-873-4730

 Important MCO Phone Numbers